Election-Tech-Initiative/electionguard-cpp/README.md

 ### Build for Xamarin

-Wraps the android and ios build artifacts in a NuGet packge to be consumed from a Xamarin application (classic or forms)
+Wraps the android and iOS build artifacts in a NuGet package to be consumed from a Xamarin application (classic or forms)

-Must be executed on OSX to successfully built the iOS project.
+Must be executed on OS X to successfully built the iOS project.

 ```sh
 make build-netstandard